 Become an EMT in 18 Days

-No one has a program this fast and state accredited in all of New England Prepare For Your Future!
-Our fast paced Emergency Medical Technician Training Boot Camp Program will prepare you to provide emergency medical care to victims of accidents and sudden illness.
-You will develop skills in symptom recognition, emergency care procedures and techniques considered to be within the responsibilities of an EMT.
+Prepare For Your Future!
+National EMS Institute’s scenario based EMT Boot Camp Program will prepare you to provide emergency medical care to victims of accidents and sudden illness.
+Students will develop skills in symptom recognition, emergency care procedures and techniques considered to be within the responsibilities of an EMT.
 Emergency Medical Technicians provide routine and emergency medical care with an ambulance service.
 Ambulances are not the only place you will find EMT’s.
-They are also authorized to work in hospitals and clinics.
-Becoming an EMT is the first step towards becoming a paramedic.
-Our Boot Camp program runs Monday-Friday from 9AM-5PM for our traditional 18 Day course.
-The EMT Boot Camp is a fast-paced, hands on program that covers the entire EMT curriculum in 18 days.
+They are also authorized to work in hospitals and on Fire Departments!
+Becoming an EMT is the first step towards becoming a Paramedic.

+Our EMT Boot Camp program runs Monday-Friday from 9AM-5PM for our traditional 18 Day course.
+The EMT Boot Camp is a fast-paced, hands on program that covers the entire EMT curriculum in 18 days or less.
 The smaller class size allows you maximum practice time with our experienced instructors.
 Our program consists of 140 hours of classroom and skill training, and the opportunity to participate in a variety of educational opportunities.
 This program exceeds the US DOT/DPH/OEMS guidelines.
-The instructional staff consists of experienced EMT’s with years of experience as EMS educators.

--Glucometer- This medical device is used to determine the approximate concentration of glucose in the blood.
-EMT’s will use this information to draw a small drop of blood, obtained by pricking the skin with a lancet, then placed on a disposable test strip that the meter reads and uses to calculate the blood glucose level. -BLS Advanced Airway/Intubation Assistance- This lifesaving procedure helps unconscious patient’s breath.
-You, as a student will learn how to perform an tracheal intubation. -Bloodborne Pathogens- Bloodborne Pathogen training addresses the federal OSHA “Occupational Exposure to Bloodborne Pathogens” standard (29 CFR 1910.1030) which prescribes safeguards to protect workers against the health hazards from exposure to blood and other potentially infectious materials and to reduce their risk from this exposure. -I.V.
-Maintenance- Occasionally patients will need to be transferred with an I.V. already established.
-This certification enables EMT-Basics to learn and understand I.V. basics.
-This certification doesn’t train you to install I.Vs, but to properly maintain and care for a patient who already has one.
+- BLS Advanced Airway/Intubation Assistance- This lifesaving procedure helps unconscious patient’s breath.
+You, as a student will learn how to perform an tracheal intubation. -Bloodborne Pathogens- Bloodborne Pathogen training addresses the federal OSHA “Occupational Exposure to Bloodborne Pathogens” standard (29 CFR 1910.1030) which prescribes safeguards to protect workers against the health hazards from exposure to blood and other potentially infectious materials and to reduce their risk from this exposure.

 Course Details, Dates and Pricing